AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 To run this workflow, you will need to provide:

 1. The RDS file containing the [output `SingleCellExperiment` object](../README.md#expected-output) from the core dowstream analyses workflow.
-2. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing, the same metadata file used in the core workflow can be used here (see more on this in the ["Metadata file format" section](../README.md#metadata-file-format) and an example of this metadata file [here](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/project-metadata/example-library-metadata.tsv))
+2. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing, the same metadata file used in the core workflow should be used here (see more on this in the ["Metadata file format" section](../README.md#metadata-file-format) and an example of this metadata file [here](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/project-metadata/example-library-metadata.tsv)).
 3. The desired type of graph-based clustering (can be "louvain" and/or "walktrap"), along with the minimum, maximum, and incremental values that will be used to define the range of nearest neighbor values to be tested.
 For example, if you would like a range of `5:25` to be tested in increments of 5 (as in, `5, 10, 15, 20, 25`), you will provide `nearest_neighbors_min` = 5, `nearest_neighbors_max` = 25, and `nearest_neighbors_increment` = 5.